 During planning, both groups should work to establish the following:

-- Shared terminology and definitions for leads, marketing-qualified leads (MQL), sales-qualified leads (SQL), and opportunities
+Shared terminology and definitions for leads, marketing-qualified leads (MQLs), sales-qualified leads (SQLs), and opportunities

-- Contact strategy outlining tactics, messaging, and content utilized across different buyer journey and pipeline stages
+Contact strategy outlining tactics, messaging, and content to be utilized across different buyer journey and pipeline stages

 After the planning process, regular meetings and communications should be scheduled to keep track of shared goals, discuss workload, address obstacles, and celebrate wins.